 Hunger Doesn’t Take the Weekend Off

 Blessings in a Backpack- Floyd County chapter is our effort to ensure that Floyd County is a “hunger-free zone” for children.
-It is accomplished in partnership with Blessings in a Backpack, the national program designed to feed elementary school age children whose families may not have enough food on the weekends.
+Through a partnership with Blessings in a Backpack National and donations from our community we are able to feed elementary school age children Pre-K through 6th grade whose families may not have enough food on the weekends.

 This food impacts children in numerous ways.
 Consistent nutrition is necessary for children to participate at school.
 In a national evaluation project, results show that in addition to no longer feeling weekend hunger pangs, children fed by Blessings experience the following impact on their lives: